mahesh-b86/azure-vm-with-arm-template/README.md

 # azure-vm-with-arm-template
-VM creation using ARM Template
+How to create an Azure Virtual Machine with ARM Template